 1. Two years of full-time residency (or half-time equivalent).
-A student who has obtained a Master's degree at McGill University or at an approved institution elsewhere, and is proceeding in the same subject to a PhD degree, may, on the recommendation of the School, be registered in the second year of the PhD program.
+A student who has obtained a Masters’ degree in Nursing at McGill University or at an approved institution elsewhere will be automatically entered into the second year of the PhD program.

-2. A minimum of 18 credits beyond the Master's level.
-The student's program is decided in consultation with the thesis supervisor(s) and Program Director.
-Students with a Master’s degree in nursing (equivalent to McGill) would enter the program in PhD 2.
-The following are the required and complementary courses for the program:
+2. Doctoral students must complete a minimum of 19 credits beyond the Masters’ level (18 credits of coursework, and 1 credit for the comprehensive exam).
+The student's coursework is decided in consultation with the thesis supervisor(s) and Program Director.
+The following are the required courses for the program:

-Selected courses at the 500 level or above.
-A minimum of 9 credits of methodology (eg, advanced statistics, advanced qualitative research methods, issues in measurement, epidemiology) or substantive courses related to the student’s research topic.
+In addition to the compulsory courses, students must complete a minimum of 9 credits of complementary courses (i.e, 3 courses) at the 600 level or above, related to research methods (eg, advanced statistics, advanced qualitative research methods, issues in measurement, mixed-methods research epidemiology) or substantive courses related to the student’s research topic.